cbprawnster/cbsc-maunal/Readme.md

 > Should you choose to utilize this code, it is _**HIGHLY**_ recommended to use a VPN service to mask your IP traffic.

 ## Ass Covering
 Models, you need to know that this method is being investigated.
 I don't know what will happen.
-This is the report: https://hackerone.com/reports/3037437
+This is the most recent report (not the first): https://hackerone.com/reports/3037437

 ![Capture2](https://github.com/user-attachments/assets/cc77be91-62bc-46ca-a245-8628b6969ddf)